Unlimited: They Were Afraid

 How would you have reacted if you had come to the tomb and found the stone rolled away and an angel inside with a message for you?

 The reaction of the women was entirely understandable.
-Mark tells us that they were in such a state of stock that they were left trembling, completely bewildered.
+Mark tells us that they were in such a state of shock that they were left trembling, completely bewildered.

 In fact, the Greek indicates that they ran from the tomb in a state of confusion and fear.

-Although the angel had told them to tell the disciples that the Lord was risen.
+Although the angel had told them to tell the disciples that the Lord rose.
 Mark tells us that the women were so shocked that they said nothing, at least initially.
 We know from the other gospels that they did tell the disciples after a while.

-It’s significant that the gospels describe the resurrection realistically in terms of the reactions of the eyewitnesses, and not as you would find in some romanticised story embellished by tradition.
+It’s significant that the gospels describe the resurrection realistically in terms of the reactions of the eyewitnesses, and not as you would find in some romanticized story embellished by tradition.